 Indigo is one of the oldest cultivated plants, used for centuries and longer to make a beautiful blue dye.
 Whether you are growing indigo in your garden to make the dye or just to enjoy the pretty pink flowers and shrub growth habit, indigo irrigation requirements are important to understand to help it thrive.

 About True Indigo Water Needs

 There are false indigo plants, but true indigo is Indigofera tinctoria.
 It grows best and as a perennial in zones 9 and up; in colder areas you can grow it as an annual.
-Indigo is a small or medium shrub, growing to about five feet (1.5 m.) tall.
+Indigo is a small or medium shrub, growing to about 5 feet (1.5 m.) tall.
 You can trim it to shape into a pretty flowering shrub that produces pinkish purple blooms.
 The dye comes from the leaves.
 Indigo plant watering is important to consider, not just for the shrub to grow well and thrive, but also for dye production.
 Make sure your plant gets enough water and at the right frequency for it to be healthy but pay particular attention to water if you are going to be harvesting leaves for dye.

 How to Water Indigo Plants